Short recap

 Fetching and Pulling

-# Download changes without merging
+# Download changes without modifying local files

 git fetch